jasonwong-lab/gghic/README.md

 # gghic

-<font size="2"> *An R package for easy visualization of genomic interaction data* </font>
+<font size="2"> *A versatile R pakcage for exploring and visulazing 3D genome organization* </font>

-> :warning: This R package is in its early stages.
+> :warning: `gghic` is in its early stages.
 Issues and PRs are welcome.

 ## Author